rethinkdb/rethinkdb-rs/api/javascript/selecting-data/between.md

 r.table("teams").between(1, 11, {index: "rank"}).changes().run(conn, callback);
 ```

+{% infobox %}
-__Note:__ Between works with secondary indexes on date fields, but will not work with unindexed date fields.
+The `between` command works with secondary indexes on date fields, but will not work with unindexed date fields.
 To test whether a date value is between two other dates, use the [during](/api/javascript/during) command, not `between`.

 Secondary indexes can be used in extremely powerful ways with `between` and other commands; read the full article on [secondary indexes](/docs/secondary-indexes) for examples using boolean operations, `contains` and more.

-__Note:__ RethinkDB uses byte-wise ordering for `between` and does not support Unicode collations; non-ASCII characters will be sorted by UTF-8 codepoint.
+RethinkDB uses byte-wise ordering for `between` and does not support Unicode collations; non-ASCII characters will be sorted by UTF-8 codepoint.

-__Note:__ If you chain `between` after [orderBy](/api/javascript/order_by), the `between` command must use the index specified in `orderBy`, and will default to that index.
-Trying to specify another index will result in a `ReqlRuntimeError`.
+{% endinfobox %}